schoukah/drawing_with_code_using_p5.js/23_animating_size_of_triangle/README.md

 ## Animate changing the size of the triangle

 Use a pattern similar to the one we used to animate the placement of the circle and square:
-- above setup(), declare the new variables triangleScaleNew
+- above setup(), declare the new variable triangleScaleNew
-- in setup(), assign initial values to the variables
+- in setup(), assign initial values to the variable
 - in draw(), decrease the difference between the initial and new scale factor on each loop through draw()
 - use an if statement to check if the absolute value of the difference between the scale factors is less than 0.1 and, if so, set the finished flag to true
-- at the end of the draw() loop, use an if statement to check if the finished flag is true and generate a new random value for the scale of the next triangle
+- at the end of the draw() loop, in the if statement to check if the finished flag is true, generate a new random value for the scale factor of the next triangle